Brown Mackie College-Louisville

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Brown Mackie College-Louisville are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Brown Mackie College-Louisville are Cardiovascular technologists and technicians, Surgeons, Physicians, Actuaries, and Photographic process workers & processing machine operators

 The most specialized majors at Brown Mackie College-Louisville are Health (178 degrees awarded), Protective Services (21 degrees), Engineering Technologies (9 degrees), Legal (6 degrees), and Mechanical Technologies (6 degrees) (as of 2017).